Anuken/nimsoloud/README.md

 Notable differences:

-- Only ogg decoding is supported, to reduce binary size and improve compilation speeds
+- Only ogg decoding is supported by default, to reduce binary size and improve compilation speeds.
+Define `-d:soloudAllFormats` to include support for MP3/FLAC/WAV.
-- All audio sources except Wav and WavStream have been removed
+- All audio sources except Wav and WavStream have been removed.